 “Herbal medicine has its healing effect and I think it is important that government gives local practitioners and researchers opportunities to research into the use of our local herbal roots and come up with remedies from them for this Coronavirus pandemic,” he said.

 According to Martins, local remedies from herbs have been effective in curing different types of diseases before, and it is only appropriate that they are given a chance to prove their efficacy at this point in time.

 “We understand that there is a need for test and validation of local herbs.
 Madagascar has developed its own and was embraced by the Federal Government.

 “That has created the urgency for our government to pay attention to the development and promotion of our own indigenous herbal products and remedies offered by others that will lead to an end to COVID-19 pandemic in our country,” Martins said.

-Speaking on increased rate of testing being conducted across the country, the Catholic Archbishop of Lagos said that it was a great concern that the number of infected people were increasing daily, adding that it was a measure of relief to some extent that people were submitting themselves for testing.
+Speaking on the increased rate of testing being conducted across the country, the Catholic Archbishop of Lagos said that it was a great concern that the number of infected people was increasing daily, adding that it was a measure of relief to some extent that people were submitting themselves for testing.